Lauren | Feb 3, 2018 | 0

 Some of you may have tried contacting daycare or preschools in Sydney yourselves.
 Did they tell you that you will need to be in Australia or you will have to come in for orientation or interview before you can apply?
 Well, don’t despair.
 While that is the case with many childcare institutions, there are some that accept enrolment with deposit while you are still in your country.

-We have recently assisted a family from New York relocate to Sydney.
+A family from New York recently relocate to Sydney.
 Their priorities were not a house with pleasant outlook or easy distance to the husband’s workplace.
 They did want these things of course but more importantly they wanted to secure a spot at a preschool for their eldest daughter before anything else.

 If you are moving to Sydney with small children, pre-arranging childcare is a good move.
 There are just so many things to do when you arrive in Sydney: unpacking, connecting utilities, cleaning, getting bed linens, furniture, car and parking permit.
 Your long list of things to do will be ticked off three times faster if your little ones aren’t pleading to be taken to a park at your feet every 10 minutes.
 I have seen “freshly imported” families both with and without child care arrangements, and I have to say the difference in stress level is evident, for both parents and children.
 Remember, the quicker you get settled, the more quality time you will have with your kids.